open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Line of Sight

-Line of sight should be worked out for ships using only their bases.
+Line of sight should be worked out for ships using only their bases, when looking through a model for line of sight the line is drawn from the base not "through the eyes" of the model.

 ## Special Rules